 The Dead End Kids terrorized the set during shooting.
-They threw other actors off with their ad-libbing, and once cornered costar Humphrey Bogart and stole his trousers.
-But they didn't figure on James Cagney's street-bred toughness.
+They threw other actors off with their ad-libbing, and once cornered co-star Humphrey Bogart and stole his trousers.
+They didn't figure on James Cagney's street-bred toughness, however.
 The first time Leo Gorcey pulled an ad-lib on Cagney, the star stiff-armed the young actor right above the nose.
-From then on, the gang behaved.
+From then on the gang behaved.

 For years, viewers have wonder whether or not "Rocky" Sullivan (James Cagney) really turned yellow as he was being strapped into the electric chair.
 Some have wondered if he was faking it in order to keep his promise to Father Jerry.
 When asked about the scene years later, Cagney says he chose to play it in such a way so that the audience could make their own decisions as to whether or not he was faking.

 Some segments of this movie were remade and modified for the feature film Home Alone (1990) and its sequel.
 In the two movies, Kevin watches them as "Angels with Filthy Souls" and "Angels with Even Filthier Souls".